Changissnz/goals/README.md

 Out of the various lessons that
 can be taken out of Greek philosophy,
-perhaps the most important one, goes
+perhaps the most important one goes
 something as such: "man is a political
 animal".
 What exactly does this statement
 mean?
 Most human beings on this planet